-Note that in the [ST] the "Crypto Library V3.1.x" represents the Crypto Library V3.1.1 and Crypto Library V3.1.2.
-Both these minor versions are covered by this certificate.
+Note that in the [ST] the "Crypto Library V3.1.x" represents the Crypto Library V3.1.2.

 In case of a composite evaluation the used minor version of the CL should be explicitly checked and mentioned.

 The TOE has been originally evaluated by Brightsight located in Delft, The Netherlands and was certified on 28 July 2016, and re-certified on 17 November 2017, 29 May 2019 and 5 December 2019.
 This re-evaluation also took place by Brightsight and was completed on July 07 2021 with the approval of the ETR.
 The re-certification procedure has been conducted in accordance with the provisions of the Netherlands Scheme for Certification in the Area of IT Security [NSCIB].